• Skip to primary navigation

 How to Make BBQ Smoked Meatballs

-1. Mix all the ingredients for the meatballs in a mixing bowl and form into a 1” meatballs.
+1. Mix all the ingredients for the meatballs in a mixing bowl and form into 1” meatballs.

-2. Preheat smoked to 300 degrees Fahrenheit.
+2. Preheat smoker to 300 degrees Fahrenheit.

-4. While meatballs are smoking combine BBQ sauce ingredients in a large bowl.
+4. While meatballs are smoking, combine BBQ sauce ingredients in a large bowl.

 5. Remove from smoker and gently stir in BBQ sauce.
 Serve immediately.